 Expected Project Outcomes Benefits 1.
 Improvements to the lake outflow will reduce the risk of flooding on site, improving the performance of the surface water management scheme and helping reduce flood risk to local properties.
-D1: Provides resilience and adaptation to climate change and/or reduces the risk of flooding Improved quality and accessibility of the water environment in a built-up urban area will benefit many NWG customers.
-D2: Provides benefits to local communities, the local economy or NWG D2: Supports strategic project or 3.
+D1: Provides resilience and adaptation to climate change and/or reduces the risk of flooding 2.
+Improved quality and accessibility of the water environment in a built-up urban area will benefit many NWG customers.
+D2: Provides benefits to local communities, the local economy or NWG 3.
 Support for Bathing Water improvements at Cullercoats through management of the quality of outfall discharges.
-D3: Supports strategic project or investment into strategic partnership or landscape/regional activity Outputs
+D3: Supports strategic project or investment into strategic partnership or landscape/regional activity Outputs 1.
+The outfall has been improved by a stone barrier and filtering of potentially blocking material will be assisted by aquatic planting in the lake.
+No flooding of local properties has been reported or recorded in